Voluntary Human Extinction Movement: Organization and promotion

 VHEMT functions as a loose network rather than a formal organization, and does not compile a list of members.
 Daniel Metz of Willamette University stated in 1995 that VHEMT's mailing list had just under 400 subscribers.
 Six years later, Fox News said the list had only 230 subscribers.
 Knight says that anyone who agrees with his ideology is a member of the movement; and that this includes "millions of people".

 Knight serves as the spokesman for VHEMT.
 He attends environmental conferences and events, where he publicizes information about population growth.
-VHEMT's message has, however, primarily been spread through coverage by media outlets, rather than events and its newsletter.
+VHEMT's views have, however, primarily been spread through coverage by media outlets, rather than events and its newsletter.
 VHEMT sells buttons and T-shirts, as well as bumper stickers that read "Thank you for not breeding".

-In 2018, a supporter of the movement appeared on the popular YouTube channel LAHWF in a video called, "Chatting with a Supporter of the Voluntary Human Extinction Movement".

 Ideology

 Knight argues that the human population is far greater than the Earth can handle, and that the best thing for Earth's biosphere is for humans to voluntarily cease reproducing.
 He says that humans are "incompatible with the biosphere" and that human existence is causing environmental damage which will eventually bring about the extinction of humans (as well as other organisms).
 According to Knight, the vast majority of human societies have not lived sustainable lifestyles, and attempts to live environmentally friendly lifestyles do not change the fact that human existence has ultimately been destructive to the Earth and many of its non-human organisms.
-Voluntary human extinction is promoted on the grounds that it will prevent human suffering and the extinction of other species; Knight points out that many species are threatened by the increasing human population.
+Voluntary human extinction is promoted on the grounds that it will prevent human suffering and the extinction of other species; Knight says that many species are threatened by the increasing human population.

 James Ormrod, a psychologist who profiled the group in the journal Psychoanalysis, Culture & Society, notes that the "most fundamental belief" of VHEMT is that "human beings should stop reproducing", and that some people consider themselves members of the group but do not actually support human extinction.
 Knight, however, believes that even if humans become more environmentally friendly, they could still return to environmentally destructive lifestyles and hence should eliminate themselves.
 Residents of First World countries bear the most responsibility to change, according to Knight, as they consume the largest proportion of resources.

 Knight believes that Earth's non-human organisms have a higher overall value than humans and their accomplishments, such as art: "The plays of Shakespeare and the work of Einstein can't hold a candle to a tiger".
 He argues that species higher in the food chain are less important than lower species.
 His ideology is drawn in part from deep ecology, and he sometimes refers to the Earth as Gaia.
 He notes that human extinction is unavoidable, and that it is better to become extinct soon to avoid causing the extinction of other animals.
 The potential for evolution of other organisms is also cited as a benefit.